pantheon-systems/terminus-composer-plugin/README.md

-# Composer
+# Terminus Drupal Console

-Terminus Plugin to run [Composer](https://getcomposer.org) commands on a [Pantheon](https://www.pantheon.io) sites.
+Terminus Plugin to run [Drupal Console](https://github.com/hechoendrupal/DrupalConsole) commands on a [Pantheon](https://www.pantheon.io) sites.

-Adds a command 'composer' to Terminus which you can use just like 'drush' or 'wp'.
-The results from the composer command are automatically committed to your git repo.
+Adds a command 'drupal' to Terminus which you can use just like 'drush' or 'wp'.

-Note that you can only run composer on dev or multidev environments as composer will almost always need to write to the filesystem.
+This project is based on the [Terminus Composer](https://github.com/rvtraveller/terminus-composer) plugin.

 ## Examples
-* `terminus composer "help" --site=my-site --env=dev`
+* `terminus drupal "list" --site=my-site --env=dev`
-* `terminus composer "install" --site=my-site --env=dev`
+* `terminus drupal "theme:debug" --site=my-site --env=dev`

 ## Installation
 For help installing, see [Terminus's Wiki](https://github.com/pantheon-systems/terminus/wiki/Plugins)

 ## Help
-Run `terminus help composer` for help.
+Run `terminus help drupal` for help.